-1. is found carrying or possessing a firearm or a knife with a blade two and one-half (2 1⁄2) inches or longer, or another dangerous instrumentality, except as provided below under the section entitled Suspension Not Applicable; or
+- 1. is found carrying or possessing a firearm or a knife with a blade two and one-half (2 1⁄2) inches or longer, or another dangerous instrumentality, except as provided below under the section entitled Suspension Not Applicable; or - 2. possesses, distributes, sells, gives, or loans any controlled dangerous substance governed by state law, in any form.

-2. possesses, distributes, sells, gives, or loans any controlled dangerous substance governed by state law, in any form.
-Additionally, the principal or his/her designee shall immediately recommend the student's expulsion to the Superintendent, for the above offenses, except in the case of a student less than eleven (11) years of age in pre-kindergarten through grade 5 who is found carrying or possessing a knife with a blade two and one half (2 1/2) inches or longer, the principal may recommend the student's expulsion.
-A student found carrying or possessing a knife with a blade less than two and one half (2 1/2) inches in length may be suspended by the school principal, but, in appropriate cases, at a minimum, shall be placed in in-school suspension.
+Additionally, the principal or his/her designee shall immediately recommend the student's expulsion to the Superintendent, for the above offenses for students in grades six through twelve.- A student found carrying or possessing a knife with a blade less than two and one half $(2 \frac{1}{2})$ inches in length may be suspended by the school principal, but, in appropriate cases, at a minimum, in in-school suspension.

 Assault or Battery of School Employees